henry4k/website/pages/apoapsis.md

 to survive in the cold and unforgiving solitude of space.

 This game is all about resource management, engineering and improvising.
-Most of the time, there is no way gathering new resources, you have to use what you already have.
-Recycling and foreseeing use of resources are taken to a new dimension.
+Most of the time, there is no way gathering new resources - you have to use what you already have.
+Recycling and economical use of resources are taken to a new dimension.

-*TODO: 'forseeing' ist sicher nicht richtig so.*

-Since this is an open source project I develop in my spare time, it certainly wont be of AAA game quality. - Tough I do my best!
+Since this is an open source project I develop in my spare time, it certainly wont be of AAA game quality.
+Though I try to do my best!

 Now for the technical part:

 The core systems are written in C++, for efficiency.
 But Lua runs the game logic, so it shouldn't be hard creating new content for it. :)

 I'm also toying with an